Ruthhl3ss/Intune-Goodies/macOS/Config/Dock/readme.md

 # Script to add SMB network shares to the Macos Dock

 This script will add SMB network shares to the macOS dock.
-There are two versions in this directory:
+There are 3 versions in this directory:
+- add-smb-shares-2-dock-enhanced.sh
 - add-smb-shares-2-dock.sh
 - minimalistic-version-add-smb-shares-2-dock.sh

+- The new script add-smb-shares-2-dock-enhanced.sh is updated with functions to update shortcuts or to add/remove shortcuts.
-You should use the minimalistic version only to test things quick and dirty!
+- You should use the minimalistic version only to test things quick and dirty!

 ## NOTES
 The original script can be found at: https://github.com/microsoft/shell-intune-samples/blob/master/macOS/Config/Dock/addAppstoDock.sh